The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Minor arcs via the singular locus of exponential sums

-To calculate the induced map on tangent spaces, we may use the compatibility of the identification of the tangent space with $H^0(D, \mathcal O_C(D))$ with the multiplication maps $\Sym^{n_1} C \times \Sym^{n_2} C \to \Sym^{n_1+n_2} C$.
-Because of this it suffices to prove that the map $C_{w(i,j)} \to \Sym^i C \times \Sym^j C$ described in the previous paragraph sends a tangent vector $\partial x_{i,j,t}$ to \eqref{tangent-vector-value}.
-The ideal-theoretic description of the identification makes it clear that it is \'{e}tale-local.
-(The non-existence of the Hilbert scheme of an arbitrary scheme is not problematic since we can define the tangent space of a non-representable functor).
+To calculate the differential of \eqref{differentiable-map}, by Lemma \ref{compatibility-lemma}, it suffices to prove that the differential of $e_{w(i,j)}$ sends a tangent vector $\partial x_{i,j,t}$ to the pair consisting of \eqref{tangent-vector-value-1} and \eqref{tangent-vector-value-2}.
+The ideal-theoretic description of the identification of the tangent space of the symmetric power with the global sections of a sheaf makes it clear that it is \'{e}tale-local.
+(We can formulate the ideal-theoretic description without mentioning the Hilbert scheme, as simply a map which takes a family of ideals on $X$ parameterized by a scheme $S$ to a section of a sheaf on $X \times S$.
+It is necessary to do this when working \'{e}tale-locally as the Hilbert scheme does not exist in general.)

 For compactness of notation write $w=w(i,j)$.
-The uniformizer $\pi_{x_{i,j,}}$ gives an \'{e}tale map to $\mathbb A^1$, and working \'{e}tale-locally, this map sends $x^{p^w}$ to Recalling the identification of tangent spaces sends the family of ideals generated by a family of functions $f$ to $\frac{\partial f}{f}$, we may calculate the induced map on tangent spaces by taking the generator of the family of ideals, differentiating with respect to $x^{p^{w}}$, and then dividing by the generator, obtaining
+The uniformizer $\pi_{x_{i,j,t}}$ gives an \'{e}tale map to $\mathbb A^1$, and working \'{e}tale-locally, $e_w$ sends $x^{p^w}$ to Recalling that the identification of tangent spaces sends the family of ideals generated by a family of functions $f$ to $\frac{\partial f}{f}$, we may calculate the differential of $e_w$ by taking the generator of the family of ideals, differentiating with respect to $x^{p^{w}}$, and then dividing by the generator, obtaining